How Many Types of Moths Are There?

 Differences Between Moth Species and Butterfly Species

 The first main difference between moth species and butterfly species is appearance.
-Moths and butterflies are both insects, but moths usually look drabber than butterflies.
+Moths and butterflies are insects, but moths usually look drabber than butterflies.
 Butterflies generally have brighter colors and are often more significant than moths.

 Butterfly species don’t live as long as most moth species do.
 Butterflies lay their eggs during certain times, often in spring or summer; these eggs hatch into caterpillars that grow into adults by feeding off plants and flowers before they die.